 The FLT3 gene helps regulate cell survival and reproduction.
 The gene mutation causes immature blood cells to multiply uncontrollably.

-As a result, people with the FLT3 mutation have a more severe form of AML.
-Their disease is more likely to come back, or relapse, after treatment.
-They also have a lower survival rate than people without the mutation.
+As a result, people with the FLT3 mutation have a less promising outlook compared with other types of AML.
+Their disease is more likely to return, or relapse, after treatment.
+They also tend to have a lower survival rate than people without the mutation.

 - easy bruising or bleeding

 These symptoms are typically caused by another condition instead of by cancer.
 Still, if you have any symptoms of AML, it’s important to talk with your doctor.

 FLT3 mutations occur more often in people under

 In general, other risk factors for AML include:

 - older age